rlacd/jsonext/README.md

 ## What is JSONext?

-JSONext (which stands for JSON extended) is a subset of JSON offering support for comments and function serialization.
+JSONext (which stands for JSON extended) is a subset of JSON offering support for comments and value transformations.
 It is currently available in JavaScript and can be used in the browser or as a NodeJS module.

-Other programming languages may be targeted at a later stage, although certain features (such as function serialization) may be limited.

 ## Getting started